open-zaak/open-zaak-website/README.md

 The plugin makes all the language specific files available under the site-root/<language code> so in the case of english site-root/en/.

 ### Navigation menu
-The navigation menu uses a a key-value list to translate the seperate navigation itmems.
+The navigation menu uses a a key-value list to translate the separate navigation items.
 The `pages/menu.json` file contains all the items and translations.
 To add a new language simply copy another language array, insert the language code and make the language specific translations.

 ```